-Finding the right workers in an international pool can be challenging and a great staffing agency will have insider intel that you won’t be able to find on the average Linkedin profile.
+Finding the right workers in an international pool can be challenging and a great staffing agency will have insider intel that you won’t be able to find on the average LinkedIn profile.
 As of 2020, the global staffing revenue was at about 497bn USD and 144.5bn USD in the U.S. alone.

 With these numbers continuing to grow (and only a slight dip from the COVID-19 pandemic) it’s safe to conclude that this is a solid industry to enter at this time.

-A good staffing agency owner should be able to easily find employees and clients and have an in-depth understanding of what a client needs at a specific position.
+A good employment agency owner should be able to easily find employees and clients and have an in-depth understanding of what a client needs at a specific position.
 They need to be a great, perfect matchmaker.
 They will create numerous lasting relationships and a flourishing business for decades to come if they can do so.

 Read our articles on payroll funding for staffing companies and how to finance a staffing company if you need help with financing.
-We’ve also written several other pieces for staffing companies, here are a few of our most popular articles to help you out:

 Jim is the General Manager of altLINE by The Southern Bank. altLINE partners with lenders nationwide to provide invoice factoring and accounts receivable financing to their small and medium-sized business customers. altLINE is a direct bank lender and a division of The Southern Bank Company, a community bank originally founded in 1936.